 Austin Hughes, Distinguished Professor of Biological Sciences at the University of South Carolina, deconstructs the dogmatic belief in the supremacy of all knowledge derived from measurable scientific methods in his essay, “Folly of Scientism,” (The New Atlantis, 2012)

 “the eugenics movement arose, with its battle cry, “The unfit are reproducing like rabbits; we must do something to stop them!”
-Although plenty of prominent Darwinians endorsed such sentiments in their day, no more incoherent a plea can be imagined from a Darwinian point of view:— not the supposed “winners” in the economic struggle.
+Although plenty of prominent Darwinians endorsed such sentiments in their day, no more incoherent a plea can be imagined from a Darwinian point of view: [pullquote]If the great unwashed are out-reproducing the genteel classes, that can only imply that it is the great unwashed who are the fittest [/pullquote]— not the supposed “winners” in the economic struggle.
 It is the genteel classes, with their restrained reproduction, who are the unfit.
 So the foundations of eugenics are complete nonsense from a Darwinian point of view.”

 Nevertheless, modern day eugenicists occupy positions of authority at academic institutions; medical professional associations; the pharmaceutical and biotechnology industry; bioethics departments; medical journals; and public health agencies.